giovanniboscu/continuous-section-field/README.md

 ## Key Features

--  **Per-polygon longitudinal weight laws $w_i(z)$**: property contributions can vary along the member axis independently of geometric interpolation.
-Weight laws can be defined analytically or via lookup-based expressions.
-  Each polygon carries its own independent weight law - even polygons sharing the same nominal material can follow distinct degradation profiles along z (e.g., differentiated deterioration between a concrete core and a concrete shell).
+- **Per-polygon longitudinal weight laws $w_i(z)$**: Each polygon carries its own independent weight law - even polygons sharing the same nominal material can follow distinct degradation profiles along z (e.g., differentiated deterioration between a concrete core and a concrete shell).
+Weight laws can be defined analytically or via lookup-based expressions, supporting:
-  - non-linear expressions.

-- **Per-polygon longitudinal weight laws $w_i(z)$**: property contributions can vary along the member axis independently of geometric interpolation.
-Weight laws can be defined analytically or via lookup-based expressions.
   - non-linear expressions
   - access to `w0`, `w1`
   - access to distances `d(i,j)`, `di(i,j)`, `de(i,j)` — [Custom Weight Laws](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/CSFLongitudinally-varying-homogenization-user-guide.md)

 Section vertices can be generated from any CAD tool or script that can sample points along a curve and export their coordinates.